 Federal and provincial governments provide income support to Canadians with dystonia in the form of tax credits and saving accounts.
 To help simplify the process, we have compiled a list of tax credits that may apply to your situation and needs.

-The federal government issues credits for the Medical Expense Tax Credit.
-You will find a list of items that can be claimed and how to make the claim on annual returns here.
+- The federal government issues credits for the Medical Expense Tax Credit.
+Click on the link below for further details on items that can be claimed and how to file a claim. https://www.canada.ca/en/revenue-agency/services/tax/individuals/topics/about-your-tax-return/tax-return/completing-a-tax-return/deductions-credits-expenses/lines-33099-33199-eligible-medical-expenses-you-claim-on-your-tax-return.html

 - Severe means that you have a mental or physical disability that regularly stops you from doing any type of substantially gainful work.